Have you been in a motorcycle accident?

 Some studies have shown that motorcycle accidents in Florida were the fault of other drivers around 60% of the time.
 Watch out!

-Drunk driving or driving under the influence: Drivers who cause accidents because they were driving under the influence of alcohol or drugs may face civil and criminal liability.
+Drunk driving or driving under the influence: Drivers who cause accidents because they drive under the influence of alcohol or drugs may face civil and criminal liability.

 Unsafe lane changes: You jeopardize a collision by not looking in your blind spot or flashing your turn signal before changing lanes to avoid a motorcyclist.